zmo-alz/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/alzDefaultPolicyAssignments.bicep.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
 parTopLevelManagementGroupPrefix | No       | Prefix for the management group hierarchy.
 DEFAULT VALUE = alz parLogAnalyticsWorkSpaceAndAutomationAccountLocation | No       | The region where the Log Analytics Workspace & Automation Account are deployed.
-DEFAULT VALUE = eastus parLogAnalyticsWorkspaceResourceId | No       | Log Analytics Workspace Resource ID. - DEFAULT VALUE: Empty String parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace. - DEFAULT VALUE: 365 parAutomationAccountName | No       | Automation account name. - DEFAULT VALUE: alz-automation-account
+DEFAULT VALUE = norwayeast parLogAnalyticsWorkspaceResourceId | No       | Log Analytics Workspace Resource ID. - DEFAULT VALUE: Empty String parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace. - DEFAULT VALUE: 365 parAutomationAccountName | No       | Automation account name. - DEFAULT VALUE: alz-automation-account